Drumber/RemoteLight/README.md

 5. To stop the server: Type `end` or press `Ctrl + c`

 Now start RemoteLight on your computer and click on '*Add*' > '*RLServer (Raspberry)*'.
 Enter the IP address of the Raspberry Pi in the '*Hostname / IP*' field (the Raspberry Pi must be on the same network).
-Enter the number of pixels and click Save.
+Enter the number of pixels and click 'Save'.
 If the server is running, you can click on '*Activate*'.
 > Note: You can also use the Raspberry Pi without an additional computer.
 For this you need an OS with a graphical desktop installed on the Raspberry Pi.
 Start the server (as described above) + the RemoteLight control software, add a new 'RLServer (Raspberry)' output and enter 'localhost' or '127.0.0.1' in the 'Hostname / IP' field.

 #### Start server automatically on startup